Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

-- 2017 (Pre-Vaia): A narrow, unimodal distribution peaking at 𝜇≈1, indicating high stability and forest homogeneity.
+- 2017 (Pre-Vaia): a narrow, unimodal fuzzy membership distribution peaking at 𝜇≈0.95, indicating high stability and forest homogeneity.
+Low standard deviation, also indicating a dense and mature canopy.
 - 2019 (Post-Vaia): a flattened, broad distribution.
 This reflects the collapse of the forest structure and the resulting heterogeneous landscape.
+Fuzzy mean crashes to 0.314.
+The NDVI standard deviation increases significantly from 0.082 to 0.134, indicating an increase in the heterogeneity of  the landscape.
-- 2021-2025 (Recovery): The distribution gradually re-stabilises into a unimodal shape centred around 𝜇≈0.4 - 0.5.
+- 2021-2025 (Recovery): in 2021, the recovery is slower with a negative delta (-0.014).
+Then, the distribution gradually re-stabilises into a unimodal shape.
+The fuzzy mean settles at 0.658 in 2025.
 This indicates the establishment of a stable pioneer cover (shrubs/grasses), which has successfully stabilised the site even though the original arboreal biomass has not yet been restored.

 ```{r, eval=F}
            Area year NDVI_Mean NDVI_SD Fuzzy_Mean Delta_vs_2019